Aliases for KCNH8 Gene

 - Potassium Channel, Voltage Gated Eag Related Subfamily H, Member 8 3 5

 - Voltage-Gated Potassium Channel Subunit Kv12.1 3 4

 - ELK Channel 3 3 4

 - HElk1 3 4

 External Ids for KCNH8 Gene

 Voltage-gated potassium (Kv) channels represent the most complex class of voltage-gated ion channels from both functional and structural standpoints.
 Their diverse functions include regulating neurotransmitter release, heart rate, insulin secretion, neuronal excitability, epithelial electrolyte transport, smooth muscle contraction, and cell volume.
 This gene encodes a member of the potassium channel, voltage-gated, subfamily H. This member is a pore-forming (alpha) subunit. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KCNH8 Gene

 KCNH8 (Potassium Voltage-Gated Channel Subfamily H Member 8) is a Protein Coding gene.
-Diseases associated with KCNH8 include exudative vitreoretinopathy.
-Among its related pathways are Signaling by GPCR and Immune System.
+Diseases associated with KCNH8 include Exudative Vitreoretinopathy.
+Among its related pathways are Potassium Channels and Transmission across Chemical Synapses.
 GO annotations related to this gene include nucleotide binding and ion channel activity.
 An important paralog of this gene is KCNH1.

 UniProtKB/Swiss-Prot for KCNH8 Gene